 My name is Riccardo and I am an Italian guy living in Denmark, currently doing a rotation in France.
 I am writing this post on my way to Sweden with another Graduate from China, where we are going to join a training held by a British colleague.

-William Demant is growing constantly.
+Demant is growing constantly.
 Month by month new colleagues from all around the world join a group that is rapidly changing its identity from a Danish company to a purely international one.
 So, what do you imagine our Graduate Programme would be like?
 It could not be anything but truly international.
-Internationality is in the DNA of the William Demant Graduate Programme.
+Internationality is in the DNA of Demant’s Graduate Programme.
 Year by year, the percentage of international Graduates in the family has increased.
 As a result, the 12 Graduates that will start in September this year is composed of young talents from 9 different countries.

 Being part of such an international company offers great opportunities to develop professional and personal skills, to get in touch with other cultures and to discover curious things from all around the world.
 For Graduates, these opportunities are multiplied because we have the possibility to spend a rotation abroad.
 For example, I did my first rotation in Business Controlling in Copenhagen, now I am in France working with Medical Business, and my next rotation will be in Italy within Retail Business.